Distant Object Localisation from Noisy Image Segmentation Sequences: Abstract

 \section{Abstract}

 3D object localisation based on a sequence of camera measurements is essential for safety-critical surveillance tasks, such as drone-based wildfire monitoring.
-Localisation of objects detected with a camera can typically be solved with dense depth estimation or 3D scene reconstruction.
+Localisation of objects detected with a camera can typically be solved with specialised sensor configurations or 3D scene reconstruction.
 However, in the context of distant objects or tasks limited by the amount of available computational resources, neither solution is feasible.
-In this paper, we show that the task can be solved using particle filters for both single and multiple target scenarios.
-The method was studied using a 3D simulation and a drone-based image segmentation sequence with global navigation satellite system (GNSS)-based camera pose estimates.
-The results showed that a particle filter can be used to solve practical localisation tasks based on camera poses and image segments in these situations where other solutions fail.
-The particle filter is independent of the detection method, making it flexible for new tasks.
-The study also demonstrates that drone-based wildfire monitoring can be conducted using the proposed method paired with a pre-existing image segmentation model.
+In this paper, we show that the task can be solved with either multi-view triangulation or particle filters, with the latter also providing shape and uncertainty estimates.
+We studied the solutions using 3D simulation and drone-based image segmentation sequences with global navigation satellite system (GNSS) based camera pose estimates.
+The results suggest that combining the proposed methods with pre-existing image segmentation models and drone-carried computational resources yields a reliable system for drone-based wildfire monitoring.
+The proposed solutions are independent of the detection method, also enabling quick adaptation to similar tasks.
+Code is available at: \url{https://fgi\_nls.gitlab.io/public/distant-localisation}